 FNU: Your Path to a Rewarding Career in Radiology

-Finding the right accredited radiologic program in Miami doesn’t have to be difficult.
+Finding the right accredited Radiologic Technology program in Miami doesn’t have to be difficult.
 There’s still time to enroll for FNU’s next semester.
 Also, ask about taking some of the courses offered in the program online to get an early start.
 Contact our campus in Hialeah or Miami to schedule an appointment with our admissions department today.
 Our staff is ready to answer any questions you might have to help you along with the admissions process.